bertiqwerty/exmex/Readme.md

 ## Benchmarks

-Exmex was created with flexibility (e.g., arbitrary operator names and a custom regex for number literals), ergonomics (e.g., just finds variables), and evaluation speed in mind.
+Exmex was created with flexibility (e.g., arbitrary names of binary and unary operators and a custom regex for number literals), ergonomics (e.g., just finds variables), and evaluation speed in mind.
 Since there is no free lunch, Exmex is slow during parsing.
 Or maybe I did not find any suitable zero-cost-abstraction yet :).